thephpleague/omnipay-sagepay/README.md

 The `encryptionKey` is generated in "My Sage Pay" when logged in as the administrator.

-Note that this gateway will assume all input data (names, addresses etc.) are UTF-8 encoded.
+Note that this gateway driver will assume all input data (names, addresses etc.) are UTF-8 encoded.
-It will then recode the data to ISO8859-1 before encrypting it for the gateway, as the gateway strictly accepts ISO8859-1 only, regardless of what encoding is used to submit the form from the merchant site.
+It will then recode the data to ISO8859-1 before encrypting it for the gateway, since the gateway strictly accepts ISO8859-1 only, regardless of what encoding is used to submit the form from the merchant site.
 If you do not want this conversion to happen, it can be disabled with this parameter: